Migraine Hats: Can They Help? | MyMigraineTeam

 Migraine Hats: The Bottom Line

 As always, talk to a health care provider before trying new therapies for migraine, including over-the-counter options like migraine hats.
-The doctor will be able to advise you on how these other approaches may fit into your current migraine treatment and symptom management plans.
+Your doctor will be able to advise you on how these other approaches may fit into your current migraine treatment and symptom management plans.

 Find Your Team